graemeboulton/portfolio/_posts/2025-11-16-first-sql-work.md

 In the spirit of honesty, I did lean on ChatGPT for support to help refine the logic and to tidy up the final version into the cleaner format you see here.

-Below is the SQL itself, and here’s a <a href="https://raw.githubusercontent.com/graemeboulton/portfolio/master/assets/files/trading_calendar.csv" download>link</a> to the raw output in csv format.
+Below is the SQL itself, and here’s a <a href="https://github.com/graemeboulton/portfolio/blob/master/assets/files/trading_calendar.csv" download>link</a> to the file in my public GitHub repo.

 ```sql